 Tips For Selling Your Home #4.
 Depersonalize and Neutralize

-Another great way to make your Shoreline home stand out is by making it look less like your home.
+Another great way to make your Seattle home stand out is by making it look less like your home.
 Your goal should be to create a blank canvas effect so that buyers can envision your house as their home.
 You want the prospective home buyers to be able to visualize the house filled with their belongings and to imagine themselves living there.

 The first step in this area, then, is to depersonalize.
 Remove all objects and adornments that stamp the home with your personality – family photos, weird colors, doll collections, and so on.